Soften Your Hair and Dandruff Control Using Coconut Oil

 - Wide-tooth comb

-- 1Start with freshly-washed, towel-dried hair.The hair should be slightly damp, but not soaking wet.Advertisement
+- 1The hair should be slightly damp, but not soaking wet.Start with freshly-washed, towel-dried hair.Advertisement

 Dandruff if a common, chronic condition that plagues people of all ages.
 It appears as white or yellow skin that flakes from the scalp that range in size.
 Minor dandruff is typically caused by dry skin, and it's easily managed with the right shampoo and treatment.
 Seborrehic dermatitis is another more common type of dandruff, and it's caused by oily or irritated skin that flakes off.
 Other causes include malasezzia fungus, eczema, psoriasis and skin that's sensitive to products and infrequent shampooing.
 Coconut oil can help treat dandruff associated with dry or sensitive skin, along with regular cleansing with gentle shampoo, limiting the use of hair care products and eating a healthy diet that includes sources of healthy fats like olive oil, nuts and fish, and foods that are rich in zinc and vitamin B.